build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 """
 ```

-Your lambda function handler is instrumented to provide X-Ray traces for calls to this AWS Lambda function with the `@tracer.capture_lambda_handler` annotation.
+Your lambda function handler is instrumented to create AWS X-Ray traces for calls to this AWS Lambda function with the `@tracer.capture_lambda_handler` annotation.

 ### AWS X-Ray - Your application’s tracing companion

-Now that you’ve taken the long journey of manually tracing the application call to list shopping cart contents, you’ll see how X-Ray visualizes this journey.
+Now that you’ve taken the journey of manually tracing the application call to list shopping cart contents, you’ll see how AWS X-Ray visualizes this journey.

 Proceed to the AWS X-Ray console.
 The AWS X-Ray console is now a part of the CloudWatch console.
-Select **Service map** to see a visual representation of our X-ray traces:
+Select **Service map** under the X-Ray traces menu to see a visual representation of our X-ray traces:

 ![CloudWatch X-Ray Menu](images/cloudwatch-x-ray-menu.png)